Thomasian physicist is PH bet in Miss Earth 2017

 The University has produced another beauty queen after a Thomasian physicist was crowned Miss Philippines Earth 2017 on Saturday, July 15.

-Karen Ibasco, who graduated cum laude with a bachelor’s degree in applied physics, bested 39 other candidates from different cities and municipalities in the country during the coronation night held at the SM Mall of Asia Arena.
+Karen Ibasco, who graduated cum laude with a bachelor’s degree in Applied Physics, bested 39 other candidates from different cities and municipalities in the country during the coronation night held at the Mall of Asia Arena.

 The 26-year-old stunner from Manila wowed the judges when she expressed her opinion on fake news during the first round of the question and answer portion.